aspark003/ML_portfolio/hdbscan/ReadMe.md

 This project is intentionally **exploratory**.

-The goal is to **understand HDBSCAN behavior and diagnostics**, interpret stability and uncertainty signals, and build intuition around density-based clustering — not to tune or deploy a production model.
+The goal is to **understand HDBSCAN behavior and diagnostics**, interpret stability and uncertainty signals, and build intuition around density-based clustering — not a production model.